 From Reward Pathway To Addiction: The Brain On Dopamine

 How are the reward pathway and addiction linked?
 The more someone repeats a behavior, the more reinforced that behavior becomes, creating a feedback loop.
 After a certain amount of time, physical changes occur in the brain, altering the reward pathway permanently.
 The amount of time it takes for such changes to occur depends on the type of substance being used.
 This could be after one use or over the course of months.
 Changes in the brain due to reinforced behavior are highly influential when a person transitions from casual use of a substance to addictive substance use.
 The persistent release of dopamine during chronic drug use gradually rewires specific brain structures, embedding drug cues, which leads to obsessive cravings for the substance.
 Addiction is a complex brain disease.
 However, at its core, addiction is a biological process, which is why substance use affects brain circuitry.

 How Reward Pathways Contribute To Chronic Relapse

-The most effective treatment types work to address the individual’s unique issues, including what caused them to begin substance abuse.
+Due to the hold reward pathways have over an individual’s actions, it can be nearly impossible to break free of an addiction cycle without support in treatment.
+Treatment options will vary, depending on the severity of substance use.
+Adequate substance use treatment has proven to play a critical role in a person’s ability to stop addictive behaviors and restore control over their lives.
+The most effective treatment types work to address the individual’s unique issues, including what caused them to begin substance use.
 By confronting both the mental and physical aspects of addiction, individuals are more likely to have a successful recovery outcome.